ankeetmaini/blog/content/posts/how-I-wrote-and-published-my-ebook.md

 This was the easiest to do.
 I logged into Amazon's Kindle Self Publishing portal.
 I uploaded the above generated `epub` and it converted it to a compatible `mobi` file.

-That's all for this one, if you've read my book reviews would be amazing :) Post it on Amazon listing or send me direct feedback and I'll be happy to hear.
+That's all for this one, if you've read my book reviews would be amazing :)

+Please post it on Amazon listing or send me direct feedback and I'll be happy to hear.

 Thanks!